dachbrown/Java-practice/README.md

-# Prog3-Java
+# Learning and Practicing Java
-Dr. Fodor's Programming Course in Java
+Taken from UNC Charlotte Programming Course in Java